martius-lab/cluster_utils/docs/installation.rst

 Some features require additional dependencies that are not installed by default.
 They can be installed by specifying the corresponding "optional dependencies group".
-Keep in mind that you should always also include the "server" group:
+Keep in mind that you should always also include the "runner" group:

 .. code-block:: bash

-   pip install "cluster_utils[server,EXTRA] @ git+https://github.com/martius-lab/cluster_utils.git"
+   pip install "cluster_utils[runner,EXTRA] @ git+https://github.com/martius-lab/cluster_utils.git"

 where ``EXTRA`` should be replaced by one of the following identifiers (or multiple, separated by commas):